hookedjs/eusy/README.md

 ## Tips

 - How to open dev tools on simulator: CMD+D for menu in ios Sim, CMD+M for menu in android sim, shake on real devices.

+## Get Started

+First, ensure you have the system dependencies:

+- Latest XCode on OSX
+- Build tools on linux

+## Publishing IOS

+You can easily publish to Expo using `npx expo:publish`.
+To publish to Apple, there are many steps.
+I recommend you do the following:

+1. First publish your app to expo
+1. Ensure you have an Apple developer subscription
+1. Update app.json with your apps metadata if you haven't
+1. Follow the [expo instructions](https://docs.expo.io/versions/v34.0.0/distribution/building-standalone-apps/) to bundle and deploy

+Tips:

+1. Application Loader is included with XCode.
+To open, simple search for it using CMD+Space
+1. To more easily manage your App Store metadata, you should consider [fastlane deliver](https://blog.expo.io/manage-app-store-metadata-in-expo-with-fastlane-deliver-1c00e06b73bf)

+-

+## Publishing Android

+You can easily publish to Expo using `npx expo:publish`.
+To publish to Google, there are many steps.
+I recommend you do the following:

+1. First publish your app to expo
+1. `npx expo build:android`
+1. More coming soon